 After Wicklow lane the window of Madame Doyle, courtdress milliner, stop-

 ped him.
-He stood looking in at the
+He stood looking in at the two puckers stripped to their pelts

+and putting up their props.
 From the sidemirrors two mourning Masters

 Dignam gaped silently.
 Myler Keogh, Dublin's pet lamb, will meet ser-